01 of 08

-Floating Candles In a Wine or Margarita Glass
+Float Candles in a Wine or Margarita Glass

 07 of 08

-Fill a votive holder with water and make a lovely floating candle votive!
-Imagine one of these at each place setting at your dinner table.Continue to 8 of 8 below.
+Fill a votive (or small candle holder) with water to make a floating candle votive.
+You can put these on your dinner table, mantle, or outside on the porch.Continue to 8 of 8 below.

 08 of 08

-Classic Bowl of Floating CandlesOf course don't forget to fill a large bowl with water and float several floating candles in it to make a warm, beautiful centerpiece.
+You don't have to get fancy to use floating candles.
+Simply fill a large bowl with water and place several floating candles in it to make a warm and beautiful centerpiece.